 A closer look at what’s in the jar

 Metal lids on jarred baby foods can contain Bisphenol A—more commonly known as BPA .
-It is thought that limited exposure is not harmful to adults; however infants do not possess mature immune systems and are more susceptible to health dangers in general.
+It’s thought that limited exposure is not harmful to adults; however infants don’t possess mature immune systems and are more susceptible to health dangers in general.
 This is one reason why so many parents are switching from commercial baby foods to jarring their own homemade baby food.

 Another consideration when evaluating commercial baby food is whether or not there are added acids in the list of ingredients.
 When most people think of acid reflux, the last thing they consider is that it could affect babies.

 Dr. Jamie Koufman conducted a study in 2010 to measure the level of acids in various baby foods.
 Over 30 varieties of baby food were studied, and the results monitored pH levels and identified which acids were added to the food.